Helping patients and families

 What are the main risks we face in a transplant?

 Transplantation is the most complex procedure in the clinical setting.
 Therefore, the risks are higher than in any other case.
 Bleeding and intraoperative cardiac arrest are the most feared complications.
 Bleeding is more common in patient with previous coagulopathy, severe portal hypertension, and re-transplantation.
 The cause of cardiac arrest is multifactorial, and is related to previous patient conditions and severe intraoperative bleeding.

 Will the transplant affect the reproductive system?

 You may expect your child to have a normal life.
 However, the concept of normal life differs considerably from one to another.
-They can attend school, play sports and sped time with friends.
-When quality of life is assessed, the perception of parents is usually worse than they perception children have about their own life.
+They can attend school, play sports and spend time with friends.
+When quality of life is assessed, the perception of parents is usually worse than the perception children have about their own life.